Tropical Climate Facts

 There are actually three different types of tropical climates, and here they are.

-- Tropical Wet and Dry – these areas have three seasons.
+These areas have three seasons.
 Wow, unlike our four seasons.
 One season is cool and dry, the next is hot and dry and the last season is wet and hot.
 Sometimes there is hardly any rain here, which sometimes means not enough water and food for people and animals.
-That’s not cool.

 Cool facts about Tropical Climates